 {Observatoire de Paris, LERMA, Coll\`ege de France, CNRS, PSL University, Sorbonne University, 75014, Paris --- } {Inter-University Centre for Astronomy and Astrophysics, Post Bag 4, Ganeshkhind, Pune 411 007, India }

 \definecolor{green}{rgb}{0,0.4,0}

 \titlerunning{Cold molecules in \hi\ absorbers across $z$ = 0.1 - 4} \authorrunning{F. Combes, N. Gupta}

-\abstract { Absorption lines at high redshift in front of quasars are quite rare in the millimeter domain.
-Only five associated and five intervening systems are known.
-However, these bring very useful information complementary to emission lines, for instance, to distinguish between inflows and outflows.
-They are also good candidates to study the variations of the fundamental constants of physics.
-We report here the search for CO and other molecules in emission and absorption in front of a sample of 30 targets, comprising 16 associated and 14 intervening \hi\ 21-cm absorbers.
-The observations have been done with the IRAM-30m telescope, simultaneously at 3mm and 2mm, exploring several lines of the CO ladder and HCO$^+$, according to the redshift.
-Eight targets have been detected in emission, of which five are new.
-The derived molecular gas masses range from 10$^9$ to 7$\times$ 10$^{11}$ M$_\odot$ and the highest redshift detection ($z$ = 3.387) corresponds to a low metallicity damped Lyman-$\alpha$ absorber.
+\abstract { Absorption lines at high redshift in front of quasars are quite rare in the millimeter (mm) domain.
+Only five associated and five intervening systems have been reported in the literature.
+Nevertheless, these discoveries provide very useful information that is complementary to emission lines, allowing, for instance, to distinguish between inflows and outflows.
+These lines are also good candidates for studying the variations of the fundamental constants of physics.
+Here we report the findings of our search for CO and other molecules in emission and absorption in front of a sample of 30 targets, comprising 16 associated and 14 intervening \hi\ 21cm absorbers.
+The observations were made with the IRAM-30m telescope simultaneously at 3mm and 2mm, exploring several lines of the CO ladder and HCO$^+$, depending on the redshift.
+We detected eight targets in emission, of which five are new.
+The derived molecular gas masses range from 10$^9$ to 7$\times$ 10$^{11}$ M$_\odot$ and the highest redshift detection ($z$ = 3.387) corresponds to a relatively average-metallicity damped Lyman-$\alpha$ absorber for this redshift.
 We also report four new detections in absorption.
-Two of the associated CO absorption line detections at high redshift ($z$=1.211 and 1.275) resulted from the high spatial resolution follow-up with NOEMA.
-The disparity between the mm molecular and \hi\ 21-cm absorption lines for these and another intervening system detected in HNC at $z=1.275$, is attributable to radio and mm sight lines tracing different media.
-We compare the atomic and molecular column densities of 14 known high redshift ($z$ > 0.1) molecular absorption line systems.
-The associated \hi\ absorption lines are broad, exhibit multiple components and the molecular absorption generally corresponds to the broader and weaker 21-cm absorption component.
+Two of the associated CO absorption line detections at high redshift ($z$=1.211 and 1.275) result from high-spatial-resolution follow-up observations with NOEMA.
+The disparity between the mm molecular and \hi\ 21cm absorption lines for these and another intervening system detected in HNC at $z=1.275$ is attributable to radio and mm sight lines tracing different media.
+We compare the atomic and molecular column densities of 14 known high-redshift ($z$ > 0.1) molecular absorption line systems.
+The associated \hi\ absorption lines are broad and exhibit multiple components, and the molecular absorption generally corresponds to the broader and weaker 21cm absorption component.
 This indicates two distinct phases: one near galaxy centers with a larger CO-to-\hi\ abundance ratio, and another with lower molecular abundance in the outer regions of the galaxy.
 In comparison, intervening absorption profiles correspond primarily to \hi-dominated gas structure in galaxy outskirts, except for gas at low impact parameters in gravitationally lensed systems.
-The comparison of interferometric and single dish observations presented here shows that the detection of absorption requires sufficient spatial resolution to overcome the dilution by emission, and will be an important criterion for mm follow-up of 21-cm absorbers from ongoing large-scale surveys. }
+The comparison of interferometric and single-dish observations presented here shows that the detection of absorption requires sufficient spatial resolution to overcome the dilution by emission and will be an important criterion for mm follow-up of 21cm absorbers from ongoing large-scale surveys. }

 \keywords{galaxies: ISM, quasars: absorption lines, quasars: individual: PKS0201+113, \pks, \pkss, PKS1406-076.}